-Other reserves pertain to the difference between the Group's cost of investment and the capital stock of the acquired entities in a business combination accounted for under the pooling-of-interest method.
+Other reserves pertain to the difference between the Group's cost of investment and the net identifiable assets of the acquired entities in a business combination accounted for under the pooling-of-interest method.

-Retained earnings represent all current and prior period results of operations as reported in the consolidated statement of profit or loss.
+Retained earnings represent all current and prior period results of operations as reported in the consolidated interim statement of profit or loss.